alkrauss48/simple-slides-alpha/public/instructions.md

 - bulleted
 - lists

-1. or numbered
+1. or numbered lists
 1. if that's
-1. how you
+1. how you roll
-1. roll

 Images